aiven/aiven-docs/docs/products/flink/howto/create-sql-application.md

 Console](https://console.aiven.io/):

-1. In the [Aiven Console](https://console.aiven.io/), select the Aiven for Apache Flink service where you want to create and deploy a Flink application.
+1. In the [Aiven Console](https://console.aiven.io/), select the Aiven for Apache Flink service where to create and deploy a Flink application.

 1. From the left sidebar, click **Applications** and click